kubedb/docs/docs/guides/mssqlserver/gitops/gitops.md

 We can add, rotate or remove TLS configuration using `gitops`.

 To add tls, we are going to create an example `Issuer` that will be used to enable SSL/TLS in Mssqlserver.
 Alternatively, you can follow this [cert-manager tutorial](https://cert-manager.io/docs/configuration/ca/) to create your own `Issuer`.
+As well as we need to install [csi-driver-cacerts](https://github.com/kubeops/csi-driver-cacerts) which will be used to add self-signed ca certificates to the OS trusted certificate store (eg, /etc/ssl/certs/ca-certificates.crt)

 - Start off by generating a ca certificates using openssl.